 The Hanoi citadel also known as Than Long Imperial Citadel is one of Vietnam’s historical sights.
-Than Long is the old name of the city and the citadel has been the centre of the country for more than 1300 years.
+Than Long is the old name of the city and the citadel has been the center of the country for more than 1300 years.
 It’s from here that North Vietnam commanders plotted against the US and South Vietnamese armies.
 The bunkers where the meetings were held are kept in a surprisingly great shape.
-Just going in these underground tunnels will make you feel like you travelled through time to the Cold war period.
+Just going in these underground tunnels will make you feel like you traveled through time to the Cold war period.

 The Ho Chi Minh Mausoleum holds the embalmed remains of Ho Chi Minh.
 This massive granite structure looms over Ba Dinh Square in Hanoi.
 Ho Chi Minh still has the status of a great leader and people from around the country come to Hanoi and line up to give respect to his remains.

 As mentioned, Hanoi is known as a city of lakes.
 The most famous ones are Hoan Kiem, which is definitely the most famous one.
 The legend says a giant tortoise lived in this lake.
 And according to the legend, this tortoise gave a divine sword to a Viet king.
 A sword that helped defeat the Chinese and liberate Vietnam after 1000 years of occupation.
 The two other famous lakes are Ho Tay and Truc Bach.
 Plus, there’s also the Red River.
 The sunsets over the lakes or the red river seem magical and that’s certainly something you can’t miss.